Brancato Law Firm Criminal Law FAQs

 What should I do if I think I'm under investigation but haven't been arrested?

-Contact an experienced criminal defense lawyer immediately—before you speak with law enforcement or anyone connected to the case.
+Contact an experienced criminal defense lawyer immediately—before you speak with law enforcement, employers, or anyone connected to the investigation.
 Early intervention often determines whether prosecutors ever file charges.
-At The Brancato Law Firm, P.A., we work directly with investigators, secure crucial evidence, and manage every line of communication to prevent statements that could later be used against you.
+At The Brancato Law Firm, P.A., we work directly with investigators when appropriate, secure crucial evidence before it disappears, and manage every line of communication to prevent statements that could later be used against you.
 This stage is especially critical in sex-crime and serious-felony investigations, where one misunderstanding or careless word can lead to formal charges.
 The sooner we get involved, the more control we have over how the case unfolds.
+Call (813) 727-7159 immediately.

 Can I refuse a search of my home, car, or phone?

-Yes, you have the right to refuse consent to a search unless officers present a valid warrant.
-Politely exercising that right preserves your legal protections and may later provide grounds to suppress evidence obtained unlawfully.
-However, if officers decide to proceed with a search anyway, do not resist or physically interfere.
-The time to challenge the search is in court, not at the scene.
-At The Brancato Law Firm, P.A., we regularly litigate search-and-seizure violations involving homes, vehicles, and digital evidence, turning unlawful police conduct into a powerful defense advantage.
+Yes.
+You have the constitutional right to refuse consent to a search unless officers present a valid warrant or an exception to the warrant requirement applies.
+Politely but clearly assert that right—"I do not consent to a search"—and preserve your legal protections.
+However, if officers decide to proceed anyway, do not physically resist or interfere.
+The time to challenge an unlawful search is in court, not at the scene.
+At The Brancato Law Firm, P.A., we regularly litigate search-and-seizure violations involving homes, vehicles, cell phones, and digital evidence, turning unlawful police conduct into powerful defense advantages.

 What are Miranda rights, and what happens if the police didn't read them to me?